-Depending on the project, training costs in the order of R15,000 per teacher, per year, over 2 years.
+Depending on the project, implementation costs in the

-Depending on the project, training costs in the order of R1,250 per teacher, per month, over 24 months.
+Depending on the project, implementation costs in the

 Depending on the context and the age-group, a toolkit of educational apparatus, storybooks, posters and music, costs in the order of R3,500 per teacher, once-off.